 History and context

-After seven years of consultation and collaboration between Parties to the Agreements, scientists, NGOs, industry representatives and managers, the framework and content for the certificate, jointly developed by the two Agreements, were ready for testing, and the first pilot training course was held for operators in 2012.
-The course was offered by the French government-appointed NGO — Souffleurs d'Ecume (founded and run by authors of the 2005 study) - with support from Port-Cros National Park.
-In 2014, ACCOBAMS registered the High Quality Whale Watching® (HQWW®) certificate and brand as well as the "High Quality Whale Watching®" logo and the Regulations governing its use, at the World Intellectual Property Organization.
-The HQWW® Certificate was then issued, through a French ACCOBAMS/Pelagos Partner, to 11 French operators who followed the course and committed to adhere to the joint Pelagos/ACCOBAMS Code of Good Conduct set forth in the HQWW® registered ACCOBAMS brand4.
+After seven years of consultation and collaboration with those involved in the monitoring, supervision and practice of the activity, the framework of the certificate, developed jointly by the two Agreements, was ready for testing, and the first pilot training course was organized for operators in 2012.
+It was conducted by the French association Souffleurs d'Ecume.
+In 2014, ACCOBAMS registered the High Quality Whale Watching® (HQWW®) certificate and trademark, as well as the High Quality Whale Watching® logo and the Rules governing its use, with the World Intellectual Property Organization.
+The HQWW® certificate was then issued, through a French ACCOBAMS/Pelagos partner, to eleven French operators who attended the course and committed to adhere to the joint Pelagos/ACCOBAMS Code of Conduct set out in the HQWW® trademark registered by ACCOBAMS4.

 The HQWW® certificate was formally launched in 2016 through the adoption by ACCOBAMS Parties of Resolution 6.20 on commercial cetacean watching activities in the ACCOBAMS area and the adoption of a mechanism of national implementation through ACCOBAMS Partners having applied to become HQWW® Partners.
 The HQWW® Certificate implementation was timely.
 Indeed, in 2014 a study reported a 3.5% annual increase in the number of operators offering whale watching in the French Mediterranean, and described a number of high risk areas for vessel strikes and disturbance related to whale watching2.